Learning Informative Attention Weights for Person Re-Identification: Experiments

-Table~\ref{SOTA} shows the performance of DCS-FB models based on OSNet, MobileNetV2, MobileNetv2-200, ResNet, HRNet, and TransReID on three person Re-ID datasets.
-We evaluate the performance of all DCS-FB models with backbones pre-trained on ImageNet.
-For the compact DCS-FB models, including DCS-FB (OSNet), DCS-FB (MobileNetV2), and DCS-FB (MobileNetv2-200), we also evaluate their performance by training them from scratch on the person Re-ID datasets.
-It can be observed that all the DCS-FB models outperform existing SOTA methods using the same corresponding feature learning backbones.
-For example, DCS-FB (ResNet50) outperforms the existing method BPRreID, which achieves the best performance using ResNet50 as the feature learning backbone, by $1.9\%$ in mAP on MSMT17.
-In addition, the best DCS-FB model, DCS-FB (TransReID) archives SOTA results on all three person Re-ID datasets.
-For example, DCS-FB (TransReID) outperforms PHA, which also uses TransReID as the feature learning backbone, by $1.3\%$ in mAP for person Re-ID on MSMT17.
+\textbf{Results for RIB-DCS-FB.} In this section, we apply RIB-DCS to multiple fixed CNN backbones, including OSNet~\cite{zhou2019omni}, MobileNetV2~\cite{sandler2018mobilenetv2}, ResNet50~\cite{resnet}, and HRNet~\cite{dou2022reliability}.
+The DCS-Attention modules are inserted after each convolution stage of the CNNs.
+We also apply RIB-DCS to a transformer network designed for person Re-ID, TransReID~\cite{he2021transreid}.
+Each self-attention module in TransReID is replaced with a DCS-Attention module.
+The RIB-DCS-FB models based on the above backbones are referred to as $\textup{RIB-DCS-FB}\,(\cdot)$ where the corresponding backbone name is in the parenthesis.
+We compare the performance of our RIB-DCS-FB models with existing state-of-the-art (SOTA) methods for person Re-ID on three datasets.
+The compared person Re-ID methods are HACNN \cite{li2018harmonious}, OSNet \cite{zhou2019omni}, Auto-ReID \cite{chen2019abd}, RGA \cite{zhang2020relation}, AANet \cite{tay2019aanet}, CAMA \cite{yang2019cama}, BAT-Net \cite{fang2019bilinear}, ABD-Net \cite{chen2019abd}, PAT \cite{li2021diverse}, AutoLoss-GMS \cite{gu2022autoloss}, UAL \cite{dou2022reliability}, BPBreID \cite{somers2023body}, PFD \cite{wang2022pose}, TransReID \cite{he2021transreid}, and PHA \cite{zhang2023pha}.
+Table~\ref{SOTA} shows the performance of RIB-DCS-FB models based on OSNet, MobileNetV2, MobileNetv2-200, ResNet, HRNet, and TransReID on all three person Re-ID datasets.
+We evaluate the performance of all RIB-DCS-FB models with backbones pretrained on ImageNet.
+For the compact RIB-DCS-FB models, including RIB-DCS-FB (OSNet), RIB-DCS-FB (MobileNetV2), and RIB-DCS-FB (MobileNetv2-200), we also evaluate their performance by training them from scratch on the person Re-ID datasets.
+It is observed in Table~\ref{SOTA} that all the RIB-DCS-FB models outperform existing SOTA methods using the same corresponding feature learning backbones.
+The best RIB-DCS-FB model, RIB-DCS-FB (TransReID), achieves SOTA results on all three person Re-ID datasets.
+For example, RIB-DCS-FB (TransReID) outperforms PHA, which also uses TransReID as the feature learning backbone, by $1.3\%$ in mAP for person Re-ID on MSMT17.